michaelweiss/keygraph/README.md

 When generating the KeyGraph, stopwords in the `noise\stopwords.txt` file are used to remove noise words.
 To add stopwords, add one stopword or symbol per line.

+## Web-based version

+A web-based version to access the tool is under development.

 ## References

 Ohsawa, Y., Benson, N. E., & Yachida, M. (1998).
 KeyGraph: Automatic indexing by co-occurrence graph based on building construction metaphor.
 International Forum on Research and Technology Advances in Digital Libraries (ADL), 12-18).
 IEEE.